GitRealHappy/healinghouse/pages/policies.md

     <p>Please provide accurate health information and inform us of any changes to your health status.
 This ensures your treatment is safe and effective.</p>

     <h3>Illness Policy</h3>
-    <p>For the health and safety of our staff and other clients, please reschedule your appointment if you are experiencing symptoms of contagious illness.
-We will waive cancellation fees for illness-related cancellations.</p>
+    <p>For the health and safety of our staff and other clients, please reschedule your appointment if you are experiencing symptoms of contagious illness.</p>

     <h3>Hygiene</h3>
     <p>We maintain high standards of cleanliness and sanitization.
 We ask that clients arrive for their appointments with proper hygiene.</p>